Stock Kits

 Cost Calculation for Stock Kits

-The assembly of stock kits (with valuation methods other than the standard cost method) creates a new cost layer.
-The cost of a stock kit is calculated based on the costs of components when the document is released.
-The total cost of the kit is the total cost of stock components according to the specification's revision, the cost of components added during assembly, and the rates of non-stock components of the Labor and Service types multiplied by their quantities.
+The cost of stock kits with all valuation methods except Standard is calculated based on the costs of components when the document is released.
+The cost of the stock kit with the Standard valuation method is defined by the value in the Last Cost box (Standard Cost section) on the Price/Cost tab of the Stock Items (IN202500) form.
+The total cost of kits with other valuation methods is the total cost of stock components according to the specification's revision, the cost of components added during assembly, and the rates of non-stock components of the Labor and Service types multiplied by their quantities.

 If the standard cost method is used for the stock kit, any difference between the currently effective standard cost and the total cost of components is recorded (as with non-stock kits) to the Standard Cost Variance account determined by the posting class of the stock kit.